 This is my vision of our mode of operation.
 Our own lab is most invested in the synthesis aspect of the ‘research engine’ with a growing component on experimentation.
 But we collaborate with many excellent labs in all three aspects.

-My group has two types of trainees: postdoctoral researchers who are in their last leg of training before launching their own groups or establishing independence in other ways, and research assistants who typically come right after college or a masters program without much, if any, research experience.
+My main, perhaps the only, ambition in science is to recruit the best postdocs and students and help them become even better by the time they leave my lab.
+Synergistic interaction with people in my group is the most fun and rewarding aspect of my job on a daily basis and is the main driver for publishing good papers, presenting our work, and securing funding.
+Our group has two types of trainees: postdoctoral researchers who are in their last phase of training before launching their own groups or establishing independence in other ways, and research assistants who typically come right after college or a masters program without much, if any, research experience.
 Besides these opposite ends of the training spectrum, everyone has his or her unique personality, style of learning, and background.
 So I try to adjust the style and type of training according to the individual.

 I recruit postdocs who not only have clear potential but also have areas that I feel I can definitively help improve during their tenures in my lab.
 In addition to conducting phone and in-person interviews, I request a document outlining a plan of research projects, with which I communicate extensively by email before I make an offer.
 I feel that each new member that comes to my lab is special and unique and I feel a sense of duty to see him/her flourish intellectually and personally during his/her tenure in my lab.
 I advise postdocs on career development informally throughout their tenure, but formally during the interview and after 1 year into the tenure.
 Towards the end of the first year, I ask the postdocs to come up with a list of their strengths and weaknesses and we discuss these points, particularly with a focus on improving the weaknesses catered for their career directions.